BPDA Covid-19 Response

-The BPDA will pilot a series of virtual public meetings via Zoom, all of which will include ways to participate via phone.
+The BPDA is piloting a series of virtual public meetings via Zoom, all of which includes ways to participate via phone.
 There will also be an opportunity for public feedback and discussion, and community members are welcome to reach out to BPDA staff directly as well.
 Learning and feedback from the pilot will inform public engagement strategies during the pandemic and beyond.

 Since April, the BPDA has successfully tested public participation through online platforms for monthly Board Meetings, Boston Civic Design Commission meetings, and Zoning Commission hearings, as well as weekly All Staff meetings with over 200 participants.
-Earlier this month, the BPDA also started hosting Chat with a Planner virtual conversations for PLAN: Mattapan and PLAN: Newmarket.
+In June, the BPDA also started hosting Chat with a Planner virtual conversations for PLAN: Mattapan and PLAN: Newmarket.

 Resuming public engagement that is broadly accessible and equitable is critical in order to unlock the economic benefits of development, fuel Boston’s economic recovery post COVID-19, and facilitate community conversations about how our neighborhoods will evolve post-COVID.

-The first virtual public meetings will be announced in the coming days, and will be posted here.
+All virtual public meetings will be announced through and posted on our calendar, here.

 Will the BPDA Board meet as scheduled?

-The BPDA held the April, May and June BPDA Board meetings remotely to ensure the safety of the public, BPDA staff, and Board Members.
+The BPDA is holding Board meetings remotely to ensure the safety of the public, BPDA staff, and Board Members.
 Items taken to the Board during these months did not require, or had already completed their public process.
 Please check this page for guidance on upcoming BPDA Board Meetings.

 Are comment periods being extended?